vishalmali06/devTinder-web/README.md

 - Make the eamil dyanamic by passing more params to the run function

 # Scheduling cron jobs in NodeJS
     - Installing node-cron
     - Learning about cron expressions syntax - crontab.guru
     - Schedule a job
     - Learn about date-fns date lib.
     - Find all the unique eamil Id who have got connection Request in previous day
     - Send Email
     - Explore queue mechanisum to send bulk emails
     - Amazon SES Bulk Emails
     - Make snedEmail function Dynamic
     - bee-queue & bull npm packages for queue management

+# Razorpay Payment Gateway Integration
+    - Sign up on Razorpay